News & Media Releases

 Horses: Economic Impact in the U.S.

-- According to the American Horse Council’s 2018 Economic Impact Study, the equine industry contributes approximately $50 billion in direct economic impact to the U.S. economy, and has a direct employment impact of 988,394 jobs.
+- According to the American Horse Council’s 2023 Economic Impact Study, the equine industry contributes approximately $74 billion in direct contribution to GDP to the U.S. economy, and has a direct employment impact of 1.3 million jobs.

 Estimated number of horses by activity